-Implementation of Mitigation Measure 4.C-5c, set forth below, which is hereby adopted and incorporated into the Project, would reduce pedestrian, bicycle, and transit travel secondary impacts to less-than-significant levels, but would not reduce auto travel impacts to a less-than-significant level.
-Implementation of Mitigation Measures 4.C-2a (TDM Program) and 4.C-2b (Monitoring), could improve intersection LOS by reducing vehicle trips.
+Implementation of Mitigation Measure 4.C-5c, set forth below, which is hereby adopted and incorporated into the Project, would reduce pedestrian, bicycle, and transit travel secondary impacts to less-than-significant levels, but would not reduce auto travel impacts to a less-thansignificant level.
+Implementation of Mitigation Measures 4.C-2a (TDM Program) and 4.C-2b (Monitoring), could improve intersection LOS by reducing vehicle trips, although it would be speculative to quantify the potential improvement.